discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 	</discord-message>
 </div>

 If you've never done something like this before, this probably isn't what you'd expect, right?
 Thankfully, there's a simple solution for this issue.
-The red line is what to remove, and the green line is what to replace it with.
+The red line is what to remove, and the green line is its replacement.

 ```diff
 - const args = message.content.slice(prefix.length).trim().split(' ');